faenrandir/a_careful_examination/documents/miscellaneous/garment-about-modesty.md

 ---
-title: "LDS Garments and Modesty"
+title: "The LDS garment and modesty"
-permalink: /garment-and-modesty/
+permalink: /garments-and-modesty/
 doctype: notes
 layout: page
 ---

-## LDS Garment Updates and the Modesty Conversation
+## Introduction

 Recent [changes to LDS garments for hot climates](https://www.sltrib.com/religion/2024/10/17/latter-day-saints-react-news/) have sparked discussion about the connection between garments and modesty.
 Although garments are officially described as symbols of temple covenants, they also seem to function as a modesty standard—especially for women.

 Some, like [LDS media influencer Victoria Froelich](https://www.instagram.com/vikafroelich/reel/DH1e06_yJQN/), argue that the link between garments and modesty is more cultural than doctrinal.
 Others maintain that modesty is a core, unchanging principle tied to the garment.

-The Church states that garments are symbolic, but modesty is frequently emphasized in official publications, lesson manuals, and Church media.
+The Church states that garments are symbolic, but modesty is emphasized in official publications, lesson manuals, and Church media.
 Below is a collection of quotes and materials from *churchofjesuschrist.org* related to garments and modesty.

 ---